Grades PreK-2: FAQ's

 Does the Think First & Stay Safe School Program have permanence?

 Yes.
-Once a school district or one of its schools adopts the Think First & Stay Safe program, it becomes a permanent resource that may be incorporated into the existing health curriculum.
+Once a school district or one of its schools adopts the Think First & Stay Safe Youth Curriculum, it becomes a permanent resource that may be incorporated into the existing health curriculum.
 Targeted grades, as well as new students and personnel, can be trained each year.

 How do we fund this program for each school in our district?

-Schools employ Title I funding, Safe Schools/Healthy Kids Initiative, At-Risk Funds, PTA/PTO sponsorship, as well as general funds.
+Schools employ Title I funding, Safe Schools Initiatives, At-Risk Funds, PTA/PTO sponsorship, as well as general funds.
 Area businesses and civic organizations are usually more than willing to sponsor the Think First & Stay Safe School Program and/or Student Workbooks and Parent Guides for local schools.
 Click here for more information on funding options.

 Can I read references or testimonials from schools that have implemented Think First & Stay Safe?